-Long Beach, Los Angeles, Orange County, and Ontario Campuses
+ALL Programs at Long Beach, Los Angeles, Orange County, and Ontario Campuses and Medical Assistant and Medical Billing and Coding Programs at the ACC at St. Francis Campus

 All applicants must take a standardized entrance exam.

 - Applicants who fail the entrance exam may reattempt according to the following schedule: - 2nd attempt: a minimum of 1 calendar day - 3rd attempt: a minimum of 7 days from the prior attempt - 4th attempt: a minimum of 30 days from the prior attempt - If applicant fails all four attempts, the applicant can begin the process after a minimum of 1 year from the last attempt. - Qualified applicants may opt for admission into the Professional Readiness Program after two unsuccessful attempts. - > Passing entrance exam scores for all programs are valid for five years. - In the case of a student that drops from a program and subsequently returns to the same or different program within five years, the re-entering student may be required to retest in order to meet the current minimum testing requirements or the ability to obtain the previous test results. - Some programs may have additional or different testing requirements.
 Please read the information provided for specific programs below.